IBM/community-automation/ansible/request-ocs-fyre-play/README.md

 ## Run playbook

-Once you have configured the `inventory` file, or done a `oc login`, run the playbook using:
+Once you have configured the `inventory` file, run the playbook using one of the following methods:

 ```
 ansible-playbook  -i inventory request-ocs-fyre.yml